Kytha-archives/pbr-renderer/README.md

 run `make debug` to build the project in debug mode, or run `make`/`make production` to build the project in production mode.
 The build artifacts will be in the `build` directory.

+Note: The first build will take longer because the dependencies need to be compiled.
+Subsequent builds will not take as long.

 # Architecture

 The codebase is quite large and very flat, which does not help convey the relationships between objects and the system they create.
 This section is intended to help convey the system as a whole and explain the "how" of the engine.
 The next section- "Design Designs", focuses more on the "why".

 ## Application System Relational Diagram

 This diagram shows the general structure of the main components in the application flow.
 The Application is a singleton object, so it can only be instantiated once, and by doing so creates and owns a member Window.
 The Application also houses the main event loop where each layer in the layer stack is sequentially updated/rendered to the window.

 The window object handles the OpenGL context, amongst other window properties (width, height, vsync, etc).
 This is where the engine interfaces with GLFW and GLAD to load in an OpenGL 4 context.
 By setting up callback functions, GLFW events are routed into the application where they are dispatched to the layer stack and polled by the input system.

 Each layer has the ability to poll inputs, update game/application logic, and render scenes via the Renderer.
 The Renderer is another singleton which any layer can interface with.
 A layer can upload an enviroment to the renderer (camera, lights, etc) and then submit any models to be rendered.

 The Renderer also houses a library of shaders.
 These shaders get loaded, compiled, and linked at the beginning of run-time and are avalible for use by other modules.